Large Storage on iOS 15? Here's How to Empty the Other Storage After iOS 15 Update

 Step 3: Backup completed!

 That’s it!
-You can just wait for a while as Dr.Fone would take a backup of your data and will let you know when the process is completed.
+You can wait for a while as Dr.Fone will take a backup of your data and let you know when the process is completed.
 You can now view the backup history or go to its location to view your backup files.

-Since the stable version of iOS 14 is not yet out, the beta release can cause unwanted issues on your device.
-For instance, having large storage on iOS 14 is one of the many issues that users encounter after the update.
-The easiest way to fix this would be the downgrading of your device to a previous stable iOS version.
+Since the stable version of iOS 15 is not yet out, the beta release can cause unwanted issues on your device.
+For instance, having large storage on iOS 15 is one of the many issues users encounter after the update.
+The easiest way to fix this would be downgrading your device to a previous stable iOS version.

-To downgrade your iPhone, you can just take the assistance of Dr.Fone – System Repair (iOS).
-The application can fix all kinds of minor or major issues with iOS devices and can also downgrade them without any unwanted data loss.
+To downgrade your iPhone, you can take Dr.Fone's assistance – System Repair (iOS).
+The application can fix all kinds of minor or major issues with iOS devices and downgrade them without any unwanted data loss.
 Besides that, you can also repair any critical issue with your iPhone using it.
-You can follow these steps to downgrade your device and fix the large storage on iOS 14 issue.
+You can follow these steps to downgrade your device and fix the large storage on the iOS 15 issue.

 Step 1: Connect your iPhone and launch the tool

-On the next screen, you can just enter details about your device, like its model and the iOS version you wish to downgrade to.
+You can enter details about your device on the next screen, like its model and the iOS version you wish to downgrade to.

 Step 3: Downgrade your iOS device

 In the end, when the application has downloaded the iOS update, it will notify you.
-Now, just click on the “Fix Now” button and wait as your device would be downgraded.
+Now, click on the “Fix Now” button and wait as your device will be downgraded.

 Once the process is over, the application will be restarted in the normal mode.
-You can safely remove your device and use it without encountering any issue.
+You can safely remove your device and use it without encountering any issues.

-This brings us to the end of this extensive post on how to fix the large storage on iOS 14 issue.
+This brings us to the end of this extensive post on fixing the large storage on the iOS 15 issue.
 As you can see, I have listed various methods that you can implement to minimize the other storage on iPhone.
-Besides that, I have also included a smart way to downgrade your device from iOS 14 to a stable version.
+Besides that, I have also included a smart way to downgrade your device from iOS 15 to a stable version.
 The application is extremely easy to use and can fix all kinds of other iOS-related issues on your device without any data loss or harming it.